 Everyone takes steps to better themselves and their community, as they become responsible, global citizens.

 Netley Primary School is an inclusive school, exuding a warmth and generosity of spirit that comes from our happy children and diverse school community.
 The school is set within Netley Campus, a state of-the-art learning environment for children and adults.
-We have 450 children, including Woodlands, an outstanding centre for children with Autism.
-In 2014 OFSTED judged both Netley and Woodlands as ‘Good’ in all categories, and we are excited to be enhancing our offering further by opening a new centre for two year olds and Science Lab in the near future.
+We have 402 children, including Woodlands, an outstanding centre for children with Autism.
+In 2014 OFSTED judged both Netley and Woodlands as ‘Good’ in all categories.
+We are excited to enhance our offer with a new centre for two year olds and the recent completion of our STEM Lab.

 Netley is a UNICEF Rights Respecting School.
 Our culture revolves around ‘Who do you want to be?’ preparing children with the qualities needed in life to be successful and happy.
 We have a strong focus on wellbeing, fitness and accessing the rights that we are all entitled to.
 This is on top of our high […]